mahirsuljic-fet/OS/Lab/answers_4.md

 {
   struct Env* e;

-  // check if enviroment id is valid and permissions if (envid2env(envid, &e, 1))
+  // check if environment id is valid and permissions if (envid2env(envid, &e, 1))
     return -E_BAD_ENV;